 During the probation period both parties may terminate the employment contract with immediate effect.
 Should the employee ask to be provided with reasons for the termination the employer is required to confirm such reasons in writing.
 Termination during the probation period must not be discriminatory.

-In the event that an employment contract is terminated during a trial period, the employer is not obliged to pay a transitional allowance and/or severance pay to the employee.
+In the event that an employment contract is terminated during a trial period, the employer is obliged to pay a transition payment.